syncfusion-content/xamarin-docs/Xamarin/Button/GettingStarted.md

 </tr>
 </table>

-N> To know more about obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/installation/mac-installer/how-to-download) and [Windows](https://help.syncfusion.com/xamarin/installation/web-installer/how-to-download).
+> Note: For more information on obtaining our components, refer to these links for [Mac](https://help.syncfusion.com/xamarin/installation/mac-installer/how-to-download) and [Windows](https://help.syncfusion.com/xamarin/installation/web-installer/how-to-download).

-I> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your Xamarin application to use our components.
+> Info: Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or the NuGet feed, you must include a license key in your projects.
+Refer to [Syncfusion license key](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering a Syncfusion license key in your Xamarin application to use our components.

-N> After adding the reference, an additional step is required for iOS and UWP projects.
-If you are adding the references from toolbox, this step is not needed.
+> Note: After adding the reference, an additional step is required for iOS and UWP projects.
+If you are adding the references from the toolbox, this step is not needed.

-### Additional step for iOS
+### Additional Step for iOS

-To launch [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html) in iOS, call `SfButtonRenderer.Init()` in the `FinishedLaunching` overridden method of the `AppDelegate` class in iOS Project as demonstrated in the following code example.
+To launch [`SfButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfButton.html) in iOS, call `SfButtonRenderer.Init()` in the `FinishedLaunching` overridden method of the `AppDelegate` class in the iOS project, as demonstrated in the following code example.

 {% tabs %}
 {% highlight c# %}